kettoleon/spring-ai-sandbox/README.md

 However, it will go off the rails if it has to try to navigate a web page to gather more specific data.
 Example: `give me a list of user kettoleon's projects on github`.

 On the other hand, I tried copy-pasting the requests to [deepseek chat](https://chat.deepseek.com), and looks like if I paid the API or ran the full model on a cluster, results would be good.

-### Running Instructions

-For running the application, you will first need to provide an environment property `brave.token` in `application.properties` with the token from [brave search api](https://brave.com/search/api/).
-After that, run the `SearchApplication.java` class and once the spring context is loaded, use stdin to ask a question.